PoonLab/courses/GradPythonCourse/Readings/RegularExpressions.md

 ['dd']
 ```

-Finally, the special case of `{0,1}` has its own symbol `?`, which means that the preceding character or group may or may not appear once in the pattern:
+Finally, the special case of `{0,1}` has its own symbol `?`, which means that the preceding character or set may or may not appear once in the pattern:
 ```python
 >>> p = re.compile('to?ny')
 >>> p.findall('tny')